IBM/clai/known-issues.md

 an install process that worked on one level of Pip may not work with a subsequent level of Pip.
 Its a mess.

-We have verified that CLAI works with IBM Open Enterprise Python for z/OS, Rocket Python, and the version of Rocket Python shipped with IzODA.

-When using Rocket Python, CLAI will only install if you use a backlevel version of Pip3 (we've had success with v9.0.1).
-This problem does not exist when using IBM Open Enterprise Python for z/OS.
+### "Known Good" Configurations

+The best results we've had in installing CLAI on z/OS were with IBM Open Enterprise Python for z/OS 3.8, using Pip3 >= 20.0.0.

+The following additional configurations are known to work to some degree or
+another:

++ IzODA Python 3.6, but only with a backlevel Pip3 (verified with Pip3 v9.0.1)

-You can perform installation using the instructions in [README.md](README.md), or you can run:
+With any of the above configurations, you can perform installation using the instructions in [README.md](README.md), or you can run:

 ```commandline
 (bash-4.3)USERID@ZOSYS:~> cd clai
 (bash-4.3)USERID@ZOSYS:~/clai> make clean
 (bash-4.3)USERID@ZOSYS:~/clai> make install
 ```

+### Known Problems

+#### IzODA Python 3.6

++ The `zmsgcode` plugin fails to work due to an SSL validation failure